Bill Clinton and James Patterson writing book

 Publisher Little, Brown and Company tweeted the news Monday that the former president is collaborating with writer James Patterson on a new book.

-According to Publishers Weekly, "The President Is Missing" is scheduled to be released in June 2018.
+"The President Is Missing" will be published jointly by Alfred A. Knopf and Little, Brown and Company in June 2018, according to a press release from the companies.

-"Working on a book about a sitting President -- drawing on what I know about the job, life in the White House, and the way Washington works -- has been a lot of fun," Clinton said in a statement to the publication.
+"Working on a book about a sitting President -- drawing on what I know about the job, life in the White House, and the way Washington works -- has been a lot of fun," Clinton said in a statement.

+"I'm a story-teller, and President Clinton's insight has allowed us to tell a really interesting one.
+It's a rare combination," read a quote from Patterson in the release.

 The pair reportedly forged a friendship while golfing more than a decade ago.